brainandforce/Electrum.jl/docs/src/filetypes.md

 The `WAVECAR` file contains the coefficients for the wavefunction's reciprocal space representation at each k-point.
 The wavefunction is stored in an order with sparse, implied indexing.

+!!! warning
-!!! warn VASP does not store the weights of k-points in the `WAVECAR`, nor does it store the matrix that generated the k-point mesh.
+    VASP does not store the weights of k-points in the `WAVECAR`, nor does it store the matrix that generated the k-point mesh.
 Naïve summing of quantities associated with each k-point should be avoided.

 Like `read_abinit_wavefunction()`, `readWAVECAR()` will print `@info` messages by default for each k-point read in.
 This can be disabled by setting the keyword argument `quiet = true`.